Chart Color Schemes

 Belmont South - Blacksmiths hosts an older demographic, ranking in the top quartile nationwide

-Belmont South - Blacksmiths has a median age of 49, which is higher than Rest of NSW's figure of 43 and Australia's figure of 38 years.
-Compared to the Rest of NSW average, the 65-74 cohort is notably over-represented at 15.7% locally, while the 5-14 year-olds are under-represented at 9.8%.
-This concentration in the 65-74 age group is well above the national figure of 9.4%.
-Between 2021 and present, the 75 to 84 age group has grown from 7.9% to 9.1% of the population.
-Conversely, the 55 to 64 cohort has declined from 16.5% to 14.9%, and the 45 to 54 group has dropped from 13.4% to 12.4%.
-Looking ahead to 2041, demographic projections reveal significant shifts in Belmont South - Blacksmiths's age structure.
+The median age of Belmont South - Blacksmiths is 49, which exceeds the Rest of NSW figure of 43 and is above Australia's median age of 38.
+Compared to the Rest of NSW average, the 65-74 age cohort is notably over-represented at 15.7% locally, while the 5-14 year-olds are under-represented at 9.8%.
+This concentration of the 65-74 cohort is well above the national figure of 9.4%.
+Between 2021 and now, the 75 to 84 age group has grown from 7.9% to 9.1% of the population.
+Conversely, the 55 to 64 cohort has declined from 16.5% to 14.9%, and the 45 to 54 age group has dropped from 13.4% to 12.4%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Belmont South - Blacksmiths' age structure.
 The 25 to 34 age cohort is projected to grow by 107 people (19%), increasing from 558 to 666.
-In contrast, population declines are projected for the 15 to 24 and 5 to 14 cohorts.
+In contrast, population declines are projected for the 15 to 24 and 5 to 14 age cohorts.